Edgar-Conzen/ICY40/README.md

   <img src="/Doc/ICY40_board_fully_assembled.jpg" width="1000" />
 </p>

-The ICY40 board is equally suited for absolute beginners and ambitious enthusiasts.
-It covers complexities in the range from simple combinational pushbutton-to-LED circuits to full blown SoCs (system on chip) with for example the EC16 soft processor core.
+The ICY40 board is equally suited for the absolute beginner and the ambitious enthusiast.
+It covers complexities in the range from simple combinational pushbutton-to-LED circuits to a full blown SoC (system on chip) with for example the EC16 soft processor core.

-The board is predominantly designed as a self-contained teaching tool, with its ample buttons, switches, LEDs, a tricolor LED, a 7-segment and an OLED graphic display.
-All the sensitive components are protected by a case since the target audience is not (only) the soldering iron wielding hardware wizzard in his ESD-proof workplace but everyone with a computer and a desktop.
+The board is deliberately designed as a self-contained teaching tool, with its ample buttons, switches, LEDs, a tricolor LED, a 7-segment and an OLED graphic display.
+And its sensitive components are additionally protected by a case since the target audience is not (only) the soldering iron wielding hardware wizzard in his ESD-proof workplace but everyone with a computer and a desktop.

 There are only two external electrical interfaces:
 - a USB port that provides power, the programming interface and a communication channel (COM-Port)